tkchn/daisyinstall/README.md

 * Download the update and copy it to your phone (in case of crDroid OTAs, you obviously don't need to do that since the updates are downloaded directly on your phone
 * Reboot into the recovery mode and flash the ROM ZIP.
 * Here's where the fun part begins: since we've just overwritten the boot partition, **we don't have TWRP anymore, so we need to flash it again.**
-* Once again, after you're done, don't tap on "Reboot" yet, instead, go back to the main menu, change the slot, and then tap "Reboot to recovery".
+* Once again, after you're done, don't tap on "Reboot" yet, instead, go back to the main menu, change the slot, tap "Exit" and then "Recovery".
 * Once the phone boots into recovery again, flash Magisk and Gapps.
 * Reboot the phone.